Emergency Loan Fund

 - Students who default on their financial aid obligations will have a hold placed on their future enrollment at the University and official academic transcripts.

-- Loans not paid by the due date will be reported to a national credit bureau, and turned over to an outside collection agency, with an additional charge of 33-1/3% collection cost added.
+- Loans not paid by the due date will be reported to a national credit bureau, and turned over to an outside collection agency, and will incur additional collections fees of up to 23.08%.

 - It is the goal of the State of Texas that no resident be denied the opportunity to receive an education in a public institution due to a lack of financial ability.
 Accordingly, on a finding that a student would be deprived of an education due to a lack of financial ability, Texas Woman's University will defer repayment of this loan.
 This deferral option is not a property right of the student.
 Please see a counselor in the Financial Aid Office to see if you qualify for this deferment.